 - Use fresh coffee grounds for richer aroma.

-Stir longer over low heat until smooth. - Weak cinnamon flavor
+- Chocolate Not Blending: Stir longer over low heat until fully smooth.

-Increase by a small pinch next time rather than adding too much at once.
+- Weak Cinnamon Flavor: Add a pinch next time rather than increasing too much at once.

 What To Serve With This Amazing Mexican Coffee?